leaningtech/labs/sites/browserpod/src/content/docs/14-more/01-FAQ.md

 All the major browsers on desktop and mobile (Chrome, Edge, Firefox, Safari) are supported.

-## Is BrowserPod good for running untrusted code?
+## Why is BrowserPod good for running untrusted code?

-Yes.
 BrowserPod is designed for executing code in a sandboxed environment, whether that's user-provided scripts, AI-generated code, or dynamically loaded modules.
 It provides strong isolation through the browser's security sandbox, keeping execution local to the user's device while maintaining high fidelity with native environments.

 ## How does BrowserPod compare to cloud sandboxes?